 Choosing safety glasses vs goggles vs face shields

-Australians suffer around 50 000 eye injuries every year even though many of them were wearing eye protection at the time of their injury.
+Regarding PPE and eye protection, which situations does choosing safety glasses vs goggles vs face shields fare better?
+Apparently, Australians suffer around 50.000 eye injuries every year even though many of them were wearing eye protection at the time of their injury.

-Safety eyewear is often incorrectly fitted, is not rated appropriately for the task or does not provide adequate protection.
+Surprisingly, safety eyewear is often incorrectly fitted.
+In addition, it is not rated appropriately for the task.
+Worse is, however, it usually does not provide adequate protection.
 Subsequently, injuries often occur when foreign bodies enter under, over or around the sides of the safety eyewear, according to a 2008 report from Safe Work Australia (SWA).

-The most dangerous injuries for the eyes are construction, mining, agriculture, forestry and fishing industries, in which 60 per cent of all eye injuries in Australia occur.
-Chemical splashes, metal or plastic debris hitting the eye, tools accidentally striking the face, and improper use of equipment are the most common causes.
+Moreover, the most dangerous injuries for the eyes are construction, mining, agriculture, forestry and fishing industries, in which 60 per cent of all eye injuries in Australia occur.
+In fact, chemical splashes, metal or plastic debris hitting the eye, tools accidentally striking the face, and improper use of equipment are the most common causes.

-It is therefore critical you have the appropriate eye protection.
-That means knowing when to use medium, high or extra high impact rated eye protection and when to use safety glasses, safety goggles, face shields or a combination of these.
+Therefore, it is critical you have the appropriate eye protection.
+To put it differently, knowing when to use medium, high or extra high impact rated eye protection.
+Namely, when to use safety glasses, safety goggles, face shields or a combination of these.

 Choosing your impact rating

-Eye protection impact ratings are determined by its ability to withstand an impact from a specifically-weighted ball without cracking, detaching or dislodging, breaking or coming into contact with the eye or the head.
+Firstly, eye protection impact ratings are determined by its ability to withstand an impact.
+Specifically, from a weighted ball without cracking, detaching or dislodging, breaking or coming into contact with the eye or the head.

 Low Impact: Can withstand impact from an object moving at 12 metres per second.